ctb/titus-blog/src/trinity-in-silico-normalize.rst

 essentially in random order; because this is true, the above is an approximation of the random choice made in the previous scripts (modulo the choice of pct deviation cutoff, which I haven't thought about).
-I went through this same logic chain in making the original digital normalization a streaming algorithm...
+I followed this same logic chain in making the original digital normalization a streaming algorithm :).

 This new extra-efficient streaming approach (implemented in `normalize-by-median-pct.py